Cease to maintain EHCP appeal — the platform drafts your Tribunal pack | EHCP Clarity

 When can a local authority cease to maintain an EHCP?

-Can the LA cease to maintain an EHCP when my child moves to post-16 education?
+Can the local authority cease to maintain an EHCP when my child moves to post-16 education?

 What is the deadline for appealing?

-You have 2 months from the date of the LA's decision letter to register your appeal with the SEND Tribunal, or 1 month from the date of your mediation certificate — whichever is later.
+You have 2 months from the date of the local authority's decision letter to register your appeal with the SEND Tribunal, or 1 month from the date of your mediation certificate — whichever is later.

 What will the Tribunal consider?

-The Tribunal will consider whether the LA was right to cease.
+The Tribunal will consider whether the local authority was right to cease.
 It will look at the evidence about your child's current needs, what support is available without an EHCP, and whether the test for ceasing has been properly applied.

 This page provides general information only.
 EHCP Clarity does not provide legal advice.
 For specialist support, contact IPSEA or your local SENDIASS.